Cry Wolf: a HERO Television Special

 She is able to create charms, potions and most important of all, mystic weapons and ammunition that can deal with foes that can stand up against SHADOW’s most advanced equipment.
 When confronting Starspawn, Meg imbues Warp energies into her guns, temporarily morphing them into mystically-charged weapons that she refers to as her Gandr (Norsk meaning magic wand) rifles.
 When coupled with specially-prepared Ember powder ammunition, she can channel her potent spells at much longer ranges to both increase the combat effectiveness of her allies and to inflict debilitating damage and complications on the opposing forces.

-Her work with the Hospitallers and the United Nations has not been forgotten enabling her to seek any form of help from contacts within both organizations.
+Her work with the Hospitallers and the United Nations has not been forgotten by her former colleagues which enables her to seek any form of help from contacts within both organizations.
 She has nearly unlimited access to the equipment and armory of SHADOW Company and the cooperation of many of its employees who see Meg as the only member of the Edelweiss whom they can trust and respect rather than fear.